A stillbirth is when a baby dies in the womb during the last 20 weeks of pregnancy. A miscarriage is a fetal loss in the first half of pregnancy.

 Coping with the Grief

 Stillbirth is a tragic event for a family.
 The grief of a pregnancy loss can raise the risk of postpartum depression.
 People cope with grief in different ways.
-It may be helpful to talk to your health care provider or a counselor about your feelings.
+It may be helpful to talk to your provider or a counselor about your feelings.
 Other things that can help you through the mourning are to:

 - Pay attention to your health.
 Eat and sleep well so your body stays strong.